 The Cardano blockchain may be used in the future for national elections.
 As a matter of fact, in a recent interview with Cointelegraph, Cardano founder Charles Hoskinson said: “We’ve been building the infrastructure for that.”

 Hoskinson went on to explain in that same interview that Cardano blockchain can offer much more complex functions than other blockchains like Ethereum and thus with some research and experiments, Hoskinson thinks the Cardano platform will become the new industry standard.
 An interesting sidebar is that Charles Hoskinson is also a co-founder of Ethereum.

 The only thing currently holding Cardano blockchain back is scalability.
 In the Cointelegraph article, Hoskinson said that he thinks this will take time.
 He believes he needs to first test the system via experiments in smaller, local, and state elections before Cardano can be used to replace legacy systems for elections on a national scale.
 According to Hoskinson, they have a team in Lancaster, England that regularly publishes research for blockchain-based elections.

 In a sidebar of that news story, Hoskinson, unable to contact the President’s team via email, reached out to Donald Trump directly through a series of posts on Twitter.
 Offering his platform as a solution to the shortcomings of the current system, Hoskinson used the social media website as an advertisement for blockchain voting, trying to attract interest from the community and the news media.

 Want to learn more about cryptocurrency?
-Check out our 2020 Beginner’s Guide to Cryptocurrency.
+Check out our beginner’s guide to investing in cryptocurrency.

 © 2021 Swyftx Exchange – All Rights Reserved